 Chickens are best fed on good quality pellets.
-Using a feeding dispenser avoids waste and minimise the soiling of food.
+Using a feeding dispenser avoids waste and minimize the soiling of food.
 New Leaf Nursery at Ingleside supplies a great range of chicken food and bedding, as does Horselands up at Terrey Hills.

 Green grass, parsley, and spinach are great to add into the diet along with vegetable scraps and pasta.